Awards, Public Artworks, Selected Exhibitions, & Press:

 -Juried Sculpture Exhibit (outdoor sculpture exhibition).
 Sheridan, Wyoming.

--Art aRound Town (outdoor sculpture exhibition).
+-Art aRound Town (2nd Sculpture).
 Carbondale, Colorado.

 -Art Encounters Biennial (outdoor sculpture exhibition).
 Town of Parker, Colorado.